The Infrared Structure of Nambu-Goldstone Bosons: Conclusion and Outlook

 \section{Conclusion and Outlook}

 In this work we presented a systematic study on the consequence of Adler's zero condition on the correlation functions of \nlsm, employing the IR perspective without recourse to a target coset $G/H$.
-Given that the Nambu-Goldstone boson is the long wave-length excitation over degenerate vacua, it is only natural that their interactions are insensitive to UV physics.\footnote{Such an observation turns out to have important implications for models addressing the naturalness problem of the 125 GeV Higgs boson \cite{Da:toappear}.} The only parameter dependent on the broken group $G$ in the UV is the normalization of the decay constant $f$, which essentially counts the number of Nambu-Goldstone bosons from the requirement of a canonically normalized kinetic term in the Lagrangian.
+Given that the Nambu-Goldstone boson is the long wave-length excitation over degenerate vacua, it is only natural that their interactions are insensitive to UV physics.\footnote{Such an observation turns out to have important implications for models addressing the naturalness problem of the 125 GeV Higgs boson \cite{Liu:2018vel}.
+Although there are a variety of composite Higgs models utilizing different coset structures \cite{Panico:2015jxa,Bellazzini:2014yua}, the interaction of the Higgs bosons is actually universal, which provides us a handle for identifying whether the Higgs boson is composite or not.} The only parameter dependent on the broken group $G$ in the UV is the normalization of the decay constant $f$, which essentially counts the number of Nambu-Goldstone bosons from the requirement of a canonically normalized kinetic term in the Lagrangian.
 It turns out that the presence of non-trivial vacua, together with the constraints from the linearly realized unbroken group $H$, is sufficient to construct the entire effective action of the Nambu-Goldstone bosons and the \nlsm.
 The degenerate vacua manifest themselves in the Adler's zero condition, which results from a shift symmetry.
 The shift symmetry can be viewed as exciting the Nambu-Goldstone boson over a nearby degenerate vacuum.
 Since the dynamics does not depend on the particular vacuum chosen in the Fock space, the Lagrangian and the Hamiltonian is invariant.

 An important ingredient in the existence of Nambu-Goldstone bosons is the superselection rule in the space of degenerate vacua: off-diagonal matrix elements of any unitary operator between distinct vacua must vanish.
 This ingredient, together with the realization that soft Nambu-Goldstone bosons probe nearby degenerate vacuum, suggest an interpretation of the Adler's zero as a consequence of the vacuum superselection rule.
 Such an interpretation is similar to the viewpoint employed in recent efforts to formulate S-matrix elements in QED by using asymptotic states dressed by a coherent cloud of soft photons \cite{Gabai:2016kuf,Mirbabayi:2016axw,Kapec:2017tkm}.
 It would certainly be interesting to pursue this connection further.